 A 2014 study for CNS and Neurological Disorders Drug Targets found that CBD has both antidepressant and anti-anxiety properties.

-Again, this is thanks to how the compound interacts with the ECS.
-It enhances the activity of a specific endocannabinoid, anandamide.
-This chemical is also known as ‘the bliss molecule.’
+Again, this is due to how the compound interacts with the ECS.
+It increases the circulating amounts of a specific endocannabinoid called anandamide.
+This chemical is often referred to as ‘the bliss molecule.’